ARYPROGRAMMER/Mindful-App/README.md

     # Songs Table

-        YOU NEED TO CREATE THIS YOURSELF IN POSTGRESQL
+        YOU NEED TO CREATE THIS YOURSELF IN POSTGRESQL (Not Needed after v1.0.6)

         This is the structure of the `songs` table in the `public` schema.